wvovaw/links/content/docs/Button.md

 ---
 title: Button
-description: The Button component is a fundamental UI element designed to trigger actions in web applications.
-This guide provides detailed insights into the customization options available, including variants, colors, sizes, and various states like disabled and loading.
-Utilize the provided examples to seamlessly integrate and adapt the Button component to meet your specific requirements.
+description: A UI component that allows users to perform an action or submit a form.
 ---

 # Button

-The `Button` component serves as a fundamental UI element, specifically designed to trigger actions within web applications.
-This page provides an in-depth guide to the `Button` component, offering a rich set of settings for customization.
-Explore various options such as variants, colors, and sizes to effortlessly adapt the Button's appearance to suit your specific requirements.
+A `Button` is a UI element that allows users to perform a click or tap action.
+This `Button` component offers various styles, sizes, and states to fit different use cases.
+It can display as a default button, a link, or even with animations.
+It also supports full width, disabled state, and loading state.

 ## Examples